att-iotstarterkits/sk2-Users-Guide/Chapter_02/Chapter_02_README.md

     cd /CUSTAPP    # makes /CUSTAPP the active directory ./file         # executes the program "file"

-You will find additional shell script examples in the Appendix (Chapter_99_Appendix directory)
+You will find additional shell script examples in the Appendix.